Skipolo/Skipolo.github.io/posts/hello-world.md

     }
 }'></div>

-## Economic Activity
+## The Cost of Progress

-The flow of trade and commerce varies significantly across our nations.
-Here we present the distribution of major economic activities:
+The scars upon the land tell their own story.
+Here we present the distribution of their destructive activities:

 <div class="plotly-graph" data-plotly='{
     "data": [